Europlanet Prize for Public Engagement 2020 awarded jointly to Dr Sheila Kanani and The Travelling Telescope

 Follow on Twitter via @europlanetmedia and using the hashtag #EPSC2020

 Since 2005, Europlanet (www.europlanet-society.org) has provided Europe’s planetary science community with a platform to exchange ideas and personnel, share research tools, data and facilities, define key science goals for the future, and engage stakeholders, policy makers and European citizens with planetary science.

 The Europlanet 2024 Research Infrastructure (RI) has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 871149 to provide access to state-of-the-art research facilities and a mechanism to coordinate Europe’s planetary science community.

 The Europlanet Society promotes the advancement of European planetary science and related fields for the benefit of the community and is open to individual and organisational members.
 The Europlanet Society is the parent organisation of the European Planetary Science Congress (EPSC).

 The Europlanet Prize for Public Engagement

 The Europlanet Prize for Public Engagement with Planetary Science (https://www.europlanet-society.org/prize/) aims to recognise achievements in engaging European citizens with planetary science and to raise the profile of outreach within the scientific community.
 Established by Europlanet in 2010, the Prize is awarded to individuals or groups who have developed innovative practices in planetary science communication and whose efforts have significantly contributed to a wider public engagement with planetary science.
-The 2020 Prize is funded by the Europlanet 2024 Research Infrastructure under grant agreement No 871149.
+The 2020 Prize has been supported by the University of Kent.